-As a result, we have a strategy that includes an adaptive pathway that seeks to balance all the needs for water in our region by finding smarter ways to use the water we already have and transitioning to include climate independent sources of water.
+Our draft Water for our Future strategy responds to the challenges we face to achieve a secure water future for our region.
+Our adaptive pathway seeks to balance all the needs for water in our region by finding smarter ways to use the water we already have and transitioning to include climate independent sources of water.